Nakhchivan culture

-Recent researches suggested that the painted pottery culture of Nakhchivan was the result of the natural development of the Kur-Araz culture.
+Recent researches suggested that the painted pottery culture of Nakhchivan was the result of the natural development of the Kura–Araxes culture.

 History

-First time in Azerbaijan the samples of painted pottery culture were discovered in the territory of Nakhchivan in 1895.
+The first time that samples of painted pottery culture were discovered in Azerbaijan was in the territory of Nakhchivan, in 1895.
 In the result of the land work around Kizilveng cemetery located 18 km away from Nakhchivan, 3 km south of Tazakand, on the left bank of the Araz River, several historical items, including simple and painted dishes were revealed from the stone box graves.
 Captain N. Fyodorov conducted excavations on behalf of the Archeological Commission in Nakchivan where he found burials with painted pottery dated to the end of the 2nd millennium BC.
 A relatively extensive study of the painted culture in Azerbaijan was made possible during the Soviet period.
 In 1926, the Kızılvenk cemetery was investigated by the Trans-Caucasian Sciences Association under the leadership of A. Miller in Nakhchivan.
 In 1934, several painted dishes were found near the Shortepe settlement in Sharur.
 Excavations continued in the 1960s, painted pottery of Kultepe II, as well as Guruchay and Kondelenchay river basins were investigated.
 Scraps of painted dishes were found in Karakopektepe.